IBM Cloud Docs

 3. To detach a storage volume, click Detach in the table.

 The user interface might display a failure message when you attempt to detach a volume from a virtual server instance.
 In such cases, you need to reload the page after a brief delay to see whether the volume is successfully detached.
-Another detach request should be made if the volume is still not disconnected.
+Make another detach request if the volume is still not disconnected.

 4. You can also create a new storage volume.